jjdblast/bigdata-pipeline_wiki/Explore-Services.md

 +-----+---------+
 ```

-* **Make sure that you stop the Hive Thrift Server before continuing as this process occupies to 2 Spark CPU cores which may cause starvation later in your exploration**:
+* **Make sure that you stop the Hive Thrift Server before continuing as this process occupies Spark CPU cores which may cause CPU starvation later in your exploration**:
 ```
-$SPARK_HOME/sbin/stop-thriftserver.sh
+root@docker$ cd ~/pipeline && $SPARK_HOME/sbin/stop-thriftserver.sh
 ```
 * Verify that the 2 processes identified above for the Hive ThriftServer have been removed with `jps -l`.